LeandroBerlin/webpack4-boilerplate/README.md

 ### Optimize CSS and Javascript assets

-We want to optimize the webapp by minifying our assets.
+We want to optimize the webapp by minifying our assets with [uglifyjs-webpack-plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) and [optimize-css-assets-webpack-plugin](https://github.com/NMFR/optimize-css-assets-webpack-plugin).
 Note: Webpack 4 optimizes JS bundle by default when using **production** mode.

 ```